Turn Loose the Swans

 The opening harmony between riff and violin is simply beautiful.
 Yorkshire doom, if we can call it that, shares little with 70s or 80s doom; this feels like something entirely new being born.

 On vinyl especially, this track expands.
-The reverb tails breathe, the midrange opens, the low-end grounds rather than overwhelms.
+The reverb tails breathe.
+The midrange opens.
+The low-end grounds rather than overwhelms.

 Black God